brainsum/damo-theme/react_widgets/README.md

 # React Widgets Monorepo

 This is a monorepo containing multiple React widgets and a shared library.
-The project is managed using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) for easier dependency management and build processes across multiple packages.
+The project is managed using [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) for easier dependency management and build processes across multiple packages.

 ## Workspace Structure